cortex-js/cortexjs.io/src/_pages/mathlive-guide-virtual-keyboards.md

 ![](/assets/images/mathfield/custom-layout.png)

-Each keycap is a LaTeX string which is used both as the label of the keycap, and as the content to insert when the keycap is pressed.
+Each keycap is a LaTeX string which is used both as the label of the keycap, and as the content inserted when the keycap is pressed.

 You can also mix default layouts with your own.
-For example, to add the alphabetic layout after our own:
+For example, to add the alphabetic layout after your own:

 ```js
 mathVirtualKeyboard.layouts = [